volumio/volumio-plugins/plugins/audio_interface/volparametriceq/readme.md

 ```
 If the installation fails, remove all file (if any) related to the plugin before retry.

+### 3. Enable the plugin

+In volumio webUI, go in plugin section and enable it!

 ## Tested on :
 RPI2
 PINE64
 x86 (virtual)
 RPI0

+### 4. To do list

+Cosmetics

+reset button

+...

 ## Last changes

+10th June  2018

+- customisable frequencies and step for each band

 29th May